 From a Jazz at the Chimes press release:

-Jazz at the Chimes will present two-time Grammy Award-winning violinist Mads Tolling on Sunday, March 17, at 2 p.m. at Chapel of the Chimes, 4499 Piedmont Ave., Oakland.
+Jazz at the Chimes' last concert of the new season will feature pianist and composer Marcos Silva in “Made in Brazil” on Sunday, Nov.
+18, at 2 p.m. at Chapel of the Chimes, 4499 Piedmont Ave., Oakland.

 The concert will be followed by a reception where the public can meet the artists and purchase CDs.